Os Verdes Anos

 Os Verdes Anos (The Green Years) is a 1963 Portuguese drama film directed by Paulo Rocha and written by Nuno Bragança.
 It was Rocha's first feature film.

-It stars Rui Gomes as Júlio, a young man who moves to Lisbon to try his luck as a shoemaker, where he develops a jealous love for Ilda (played by Isabel Ruth), a maid.
 Os Verdes Anos was produced by António da Cunha Telles with a soundtrack by Carlos Paredes.

+It stars Rui Gomes as Júlio, a young man who moves to Lisbon to try his luck as a shoemaker, where he develops a jealous love for Ilda who is played by Isabel Ruth, a maid in a wealthy home.
+Both Júlio and Ilda each represent different environments.

+Júlio represents the countryside as he has recently moved to the city and Ilda represents the city as she has lived there much longer and is very much used to the urban life, unlike Júlio who struggles deeply.